MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. In the **Objects** pane on the left, select **Apps**.

-1. Select the **Environmental Environmental Work Delivery** app, click on the ellipses (...), and select **Play**.
+1. Select the **Environmental Work Delivery** app, click on the ellipses (...), and select **Play**.

-1. Sign in with your Microsoft 365 credentials.
+1. Sign in with your Microsoft 365 credentials if prompted.

 1. The app has 4 screens which are navigated using the left-hand navigation bar:

-    - Home: Contains three tiles that should the count of projects, milestones, and outcomes.
+    - **Home**: Contains three tiles that show the count of Projects, Milestones, and Outcomes.
-    - Projects: Create and edit projects
+    - **Projects**: Create and edit Projects
-    - Milestones: Set percentage complete on milestones
+    - **Milestones**: Set Percentage Complete on Milestones
-    - Outcomes: Update the details of outcomes
+    - **Outcomes**: Update the details of Outcomes

 1. Note that the label for **Outcomes** is incorrect.
+This is an issue your client, Fabrikam, has raised that needs to be fixed.

 1. Select the **Projects** screen (second icon).